hackfestca/cnb/README.rst

 Bot Hardening
 -----------------

-By default, running Chuck as a service will run it as the user "chuck".
+By default, running Chuck as a service will run it as the user "cnb".
 It is always a good idea to run the bot as a user with limited privileges.

 Disabling modules can also reduce attack vectors.
 Disable modules by removing